 OF referes to the Microsoft original term „out of facility“

-Read Notification (NR)
+Read Notification (RN)

 Report indicating that a message was read